 Colorectal cancer is a type of cancer that develops in the colon or rectum, which are parts of the large intestine.
 It typically starts as small, noncancerous polyps that can grow into cancerous tumours over time.
-Early detection through regular screening is crucial for effective treatment and improved outcomes.
+According to USPSTF (2021), early detection through regular screening is crucial for effective treatment and improved outcomes.

 Read time : 16 mins